margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 How does African, Chinese, and European fairytales from medieval period influence country music?
 How does Shakespeare influence country music?
 What is the connection between V, MT, Kentucky, TN, NC, and WV?
+Old Hymns - "He is leading me" vs. "She is leading me" "She" in country music

 <br>